zaphosting/docs/docs/webspace-wordpress-migration.md

 ## Step 5: Updating Domain DNS Settings

-With the migration complete, the last step is to update the DNS Settings on your domain, in order configure it for the new Webspace instance.
+With the migration complete, the last step is to update the DNS Settings on your domain, in order to configure it for the new Webspace instance.
 You need to modify your Domain's DNS settings and set it to ZAP Hosting's webspace IP address to render your WordPress website from ZAP Hosting server.

 To get the webspace IP address, begin by navigating to your webserver's web interface panel on the ZAP-Hosting website, and head over to the **DNS** section.
 You will be able to find the Webspace's IP address on this page.